venomouscyanide/S3GRL_OGB/README.md

 N.B: This repository holds the codes required for extending https://github.com/venomouscyanide/S3GRL for the OGB datasets.
 The original repository for S3GRL (and the first version of the paper) does not support running on the OGB datasets.

+This work also constitutes as the primary contribution in my Master's thesis titled "Scalable Subgraph Representation Learning through Simplification", which was written as part of my Master's degree at UOIT.
+You can read it [here.](https://drive.google.com/file/d/1mYTdNUVftkfi1rzC7aPzqEAhaNftgA4d/view?usp=sharing)

 ## Our Model (S3GRL, PoS Plus model) Results

 We show the results for our model in both the paper's format and the OGB leaderboard format.